-At Dalai Lama Fellows, we seek to broaden and deepen leaders’ perspectives on what’s best for humanity as a whole and for generations to come, calling on leaders to think and behave differently, and to seek realistic, innovative and expansive ways to address global challenges.
+We seek to broaden and deepen emerging leaders’ perspectives on what’s best for both their communities and the world as a whole now and for generations to come, calling on them to think and behave differently, and to seek realistic, innovative, integrated and expansive ways to address local and global challenges in interconnected manners.

 There are many leadership models that prescribe new ways of leading, such as Adaptive Leadership, Servant Leadership, and Transformative Leadership.
 We do not intend to create another leadership model.
 Instead, we provide leaders the skills and practices to lead in any circumstance using their Head, Heart and Hands and their inner values.